 Citric acid may cause inflammatory effects in a small percentage of the population, but for the average consumer, we don’t believe this tea blend is likely to cause any adverse effects.

-Our Clean Tea Recommendation
+Our Clean Tea Picks

 Pique is the tea brand we recommend, because it includes high-quality ingredients, no questionable additives, and is more affordable than NoonBrew.